Sudo 1.9: using the group plugin from Python

 Version 1.9 of sudo is now feature complete: all major features are implemented.
 On the other hand, sudo 1.9 needs testing and a bit of polishing before it can be made generally available.
 This is where you can help.
 Testing is easy, as for most platforms the project provides ready-to-install packages.
 In this blog I will show you how to test the recording service.

-For an overview of 1.
+For an overview of 1.9 features see What is coming up in sudo 1.

 What's new in sudo 1.9: Python